• Skip to primary navigation

 The list seems pretty innocuous at the top and then it gets more convoluted the further down the list you go.
 In fact, the further down this list that you go, the less likely it is the person who you want to receive your money is actually getting your money.

-Remember, assets are only “probated” if they do NOT have a valid designation of beneficiary on file at the time of your death.
-In other words, if you have a valid beneficiary designation, those assets skip probate and are paid directly to the person(s) you have named.
+Remember, assets are only paid to this “Order of Precedence” if they do NOT have a valid designation of beneficiary on file at the time of your death.
+In other words, if you have a valid beneficiary designation, those assets skip this list and are paid directly to the person(s) you have named.

 The simple task of naming a beneficiary takes the guesswork out of the courts deciding where the money goes.
-Better yet, by naming a beneficiary, the money not only bypasses the probate process, but it’s also paid out immediately and not subject to any creditors.
-Creditors can’t come and take proceeds paid to a beneficiary.
-They simply they don’t have claim to those monies anymore.
-There are a lot of protections that simply naming a beneficiary can put in place.
+Better yet, by naming a beneficiary, the money is paid out immediately.

 The Most Common Beneficiary Who Is Named